-2) Playing time: No player may sit out more than two innings in a game (unless for disciplinary reasons, for chronic absenteeism, or injury).
+- 2) Playing time: No player may sit out more than two innings in a game (unless for disciplinary reasons, for chronic absentee-ism, or injury).
 HWLL strongly encourages equal playing time for all of its players.
 Consecutively singling out any one player for less playing time is not permitted (i.e. don't sit the same player two innings every game while other players are only sitting one).
 For example, if a team has two substitutes out per inning, every player must sit out at least one inning before a player sits out their second.
-The only exception to this rule is detailed below with a Major League Pitcher and Catcher.

-3) Playing positions: Per game, each player must play at least two (2) innings (defined as three defensive outs which need not be consecutive) in the infield and at least one (1) inning in the outfield by the end of the game.
+The only exception to this rule is detailed below with a Major League Pitcher and Catcher. - 3) Playing positions: Per game, each player must play at least two (2) innings (defined as six defensive outs which need not be consecutive) in the infield and at least one (1) inning (defined as three defensive outs which need not be consecutive) in the outfield by the end of the game.
 Not having the home half of the 6th inning is not an exception.
 The only exception to this rule is that a major league pitcher (and catcher who continuously catches that pitcher) may pitch up to his/her pitch limit and remain on the mound (and behind the plate), potentially for the entire game.
 If pulled from the mound before the end of the game, that pitcher (and catcher if they were continuously catching the pitcher) still need to fulfill their outfield and "sitting out" requirements (as defined in #2 Playing Time above) to the extent possible.
-For example, if a pitcher is removed after the 5th inning and the same catcher has been catching that
+For example, if a pitcher is removed after the 5th inning and the same catcher has been catching that pitcher continuously, the pitcher and catcher MUST fulfill their outfield requirement or sit out, they may not be reinserted in the infield.
+When deciding if the pitcher and catcher should sit out or play outfield, they can only be inserted into the outfield to the extent that this doesn't result in another player sitting more than one inning.
+If it does, then the player must sit out.